 In addition, Council could not convert that proposal into a Planning Proposal as the applicant was now seeking to include a residential component which was not part of the original proposal lodged in 2005.
-Accordingly, Council resolved to refuse the application in December 2010 and required the applicant to lodge a new application incorporating all aspects of what the applicant was proposing on the site.
+Accordingly, Council resolved to withdraw the application in December 2010 and required the applicant to lodge a new application incorporating all aspects of what the applicant was proposing on the site.

-The planning proposal initially sought the same amount of commercial floor space as the 2005 proposal.
+The current proposal initially sought the same amount of commercial floorspace as the 2005 proposal.
 Council requested that an Economic Impact Assessment (EIA) be prepared to support the proposal.
 The applicant provided an EIA that supported a split of the 4000sqm commercial floorspace between retail and non-retail commercial uses.

-Council advised the applicant that this was problematic as Council could no longer control this split via LEP controls as the Department of Planning and Infrastructure had advised that is was no longer supporting the use of Schedule 2 - Additional Development of the Fairfield LEP 1994 for new proposals.
+Council advised the applicant that this was problematic as Council could no longer control this split via LEP controls as the Department of Planning had advised that is was no longer supporting the use of Schedule 2 - Additional Development of the Fairfield LEP 1994 for new proposals.
 In addition Council would not be able to control the split via DCP controls since the introduction of the SEPP - Exempt and Complying Codes 2008 which permits "changes of use" as complying development.
-This therefore limits Council's ability to regulate the type of commercial uses that would be permitted on the site. (i.e. such as an additional supermarket within the centre which was not previously supported by Council.)
+This therefore limited Council's ability to regulate the type of commercial uses that would be permitted on the site. (i.e. such as an additional supermarket within the centre which was not previously supported by Council.)

-The applicant subsequently reviewed the amount of floor space proposed and advised Council that it was seeking to expand the centre by an additional 1500sqm metres of retail floor space, further details in regards to the EIA are discussed in the Council report included as Attachment A. It was the 1500sqm of retail floor space proposal that was subsequently the subject of the Peer Review assessment by Norling Consulting.
+In this regard the applicant subsequently reviewed the amount of floor space proposed and advised Council that it was seeking to expand the centre by an additional 1500sqm metres of retail floorspace.
+Further details in regards to the EIA are discussed in the Council report included as Attachment A. It was the 1500sqm of retail floor space proposal that was subsequently the subject of the Peer Review assessment by Norling Consulting.

-This Planning Proposal reflects the most recent expression of what the applicant is proposing, including amendments required by the Gateway Determination and Council.
+This Planning Proposal therefore reflects the most recent expression of what the applicant is proposing on the site.